Skip to main content Skip to navigation

 Our current research efforts focus on the following main areas:

-1. Emergence and evolution of metabolic excretions (funded by NSF/BBSRC) (in collaboration with Wenying Shou).
+1. Emergence and evolution of metabolic excretions (funded by Leverhulme, and previously by NSF/BBSRC).
 We develop abstract models of cellular metabolism and aim to test these with experimental data.
 Our modelling work focuses on understanding the role of metabolite cycles on constraining overall cell metabolism.
-We complement this with measurement of NAD(P)H autofluorescence in real time in yeast and HeLA cells.
+We complement this with measurement of NAD(P)H autofluorescence in real time in yeast.
 The ultimate aim is to understand role of cycled metabolite pools in determining metabolic dynamics, and in particular overflow metabolism.

 Education